unknown321/wampy/SOUND_SETTINGS.md

 ## Other issues

-Sound setting tabs require double taps for reasons I wasn't able to understand.
-This is a bug, not a feature.
+Switching sound setting tabs may fail if you tap too quickly and very unlucky.
+Just tap again to switch.

 ## See also